 \section{Theoretical basis for feasibility polishing}

 For simplicity, we focus on PDHG with a fixed step size less than $1 / \| A \|_2$ and a fixed frequency restart scheme.
 The former choice is typical for analyzing PDHG \cite{chambolle2011first,chambolle2016ergodic}.

-For simplicity, we assume the LP instance takes the form $\min c^\T x$ such that $A x = b, x \ge 0$ and focus on primal feasibility polishing (i.e., $c=\zeros$).
+Also for simplicity, we assume the LP instance takes the form $\min c^\T x$ such that $A x = b, x \ge 0$ and focus on primal feasibility polishing (i.e., $c=\zeros$).
 However, this analysis generalizes to other settings such as the LP format described in Section~\ref{sec:pdhg} and dual feasibility polishing.
 In this simple case, PDHG reduces to